 “The people wanted a man of singular genius and competence; a man whose ideas and will shaped the world around him; a face that they could put on progress and American technological dominance.
 And Edison obliged.
 He made himself into this admirable, heroic figure, at least in appearance, and the people ate it up.” – QualityLogoProducts

 It was Thomas Edison’s savvy control over media that caused so many budding scientists to reach out to Thomas Edison and allowed him to steal the inventions of so many people.
-Thomas Edison has all of these people working in his lab (even Henry Ford worked for Edison) but when it came to taking credit it was all Thomas Edison, only Thomas Edison was quoted, only Thomas Edison’s name appeared on patents.
+Thomas Edison has all of these people working in his lab (even Henry Ford worked for Edison).
+Still, when it came to taking credit, it was all Thomas Edison, only Thomas Edison was quoted, only Thomas Edison’s name appeared on patents.
 This was fake.
 Thomas Edison was not without his talents.
 For example, he was a fantastic “packager” of innovation, but he was not himself an innovator.
-Rather this was a role that he played for the media.
+Instead this was a role that he played for the media.

-Although it is important to point out that taking IP from others, and even the credit is the basic model of companies that deal in IP under the work for hire contracts.
-This along with exaggerating the IP that one creates is a common feature of private companies.
-What is curious is that it is allowed for not only for the company to claim the IP, but also for them to claim the credit.
+Although it is essential to point out that taking IP from others, and even the credit is the basic model of companies that deal with IP under the work for hire contracts.
+This, along with exaggerating the IP that one creates is a common feature of private companies.
+What is curious is that it is allowed for not only the company to claim the IP, but also for them to claim the credit.

 Thomas Edison was presented as the actual person doing the work of invention.
 This was a media construction.
 Edison was a promoter posing as an inventor.
 This might have been the first time he held that lightbulb outside of a photo opportunity that week.
 Edison had a large pool of low paid employees who were doing the actual work.
 Let us see Telsa’s view of Edison’s scientific mind.